gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

 The `port` is the port that the IoT Hub/Core is listening on.

 The `sendTelemetry` is the flag to indicate that telemetry data should be sent.
 This can be settable via the cloud.

-Shadow/Device Twin is alway enabled so that configuration and limited telemetry is sent.
+The `sendDeviceTwin` is the flag to indicate that device twin reported data should be sent.
+This can be settable via the cloud.

 The `intervalSeconds` is the number of seconds to wait before sending telemetry data again, `sendTelemetry` is enabled.
 This can be settable via the cloud.